balogsun/SeunB-mentoring-docs/Monitor-And-Heal/datadog_selfhealing.md

 ### **Prerequisites**

-- **A Datadog Account**: Ensure you have an active Datadog account for monitoring and alerts.
+- **A Datadog Account**: Create an active Datadog account for monitoring and alerts.
 - **A Linux Server**: This can be either on-premises or a cloud-based instance.
 - **Internet Access**: Required for installing software, setting up integrations, and accessing Datadog.